Email Marketing

 If so, we’ll be happy to send you the (Product) and request you to shoot a video of how you found it.
 You can check out what we did for our previous launch here: (Link)

-If you’re interested, we request you to send us your mailing address.
-It’ll be a pleasure to have you as our voice for the new launch.
+If you decide to write back to us, It’ll be a pleasure to have you as our voice for the new launch.

 Thanks.